Wyoming is using two options for high school equivalency testing, the GED and HiSET exams.

 It is helpful to take a pre-test as this will indicate your weak and strong points.
 If you prefer to learn with the guidance of a teacher, check out the listing above and select your city or a city near you to see all available options in your area.

-Local bookstores and libraries can provide lots of study material and booklets as well, and these days, there are also some good and free online courses to get all set for one of the exams.
+Local bookstores and libraries can provide lots of study material and booklets as well, and these days, there are also some good and free online courses to get all set for one of the exams, such as the Onsego GED Prep Course, which is recognized by GED Testing Service as being totally in line with the latest version of the GED exam.

 GED testing strategy